dark0dave/mod_installer/README.md

 Start with a small number of popular mods and gradually build up your log as you become more comfortable with the modding process.
 Some mod managers for Infinity Engine games can generate Weidu logs based on your selected mods.

-Remember, the Weidu log is a powerful tool, but it's important to understand what you're installing.
+Remember, Weidu is a powerful tool, but it's important to understand what you're installing.
 Always back up your game files before installing mods, and be aware that some mods may conflict with others.

 ### Demo
 We have a short video that shows how the tool works: